blackbird-agency/magento-2-orange-sms-notification/README.md

 **If you are in production mode, do not forget to recompile and redeploy the static resources, or to use the `--keep-generated` option.**

-**If you are in production mode, do not forget to recompile and redeploy the static resources.**

 ## Settings

 This module add the capability to enable or disable this adapter connector.